inv4fee2020/pli_node_conf/README.md

 ---
 ## VARIABLES file

 A sample vars file is included 'sample.vars'.

-This should be copied to your user $HOME folder using the following command;
+This file will be copied to your user $HOME folder as part of the main script and the permissions to the file updated to restrict access to the owner of the $HOME folder.

->     cp -n sample.vars ~/"plinode_$(hostname -f).vars"

 The scripts check that the local node variables file exists.
-If not then the code prompts the user and exists.
+The code prompts you to confirm that the file has been updated.

 By using a dedicated variables file, any updates to the main script should not involve any changes to the node specific settings.

 ---